-- 1 Spaghetti Squash
+- 1 medium Spaghetti Squash

-- 2 Spring onion chopped
+- 2 Spring onions chopped

 - 2 teaspoon Garlic powder

-- 1 Jalapeno chopped
+- 1 Jalapeno pepper chopped

-- 1/2 teaspoon Salt
+- ½ teaspoon Salt

-- 1/2 teaspoon Black pepper
+- ½ teaspoon Black pepper

 - 1 tablespoon Olive oil

-Preheat the oven to 200C/400F degrees
+- Preheat the oven to 200C/400F degrees

-Cut the squash into rings, scoop out the seeds and any stringy strands.
+- Cut the squash into rings, scoop out the seeds and any stringy strands.

-Remove from the oven, all to cool before you handle them
+- Remove from the oven, all to cool before you handle them

-Add the spring onion, garlic powder, jalapeno, salt and pepper.
+- Add the spring onion, garlic powder, jalapeno, salt and pepper.

-Mix together well with your hands.
+- Mix together well with your hands.
 The mixture will be moist but should hold together.

-Shape the mixture into small fritters with your hands and place on a plate.
+- Shape the mixture into small fritters with your hands and place on a plate.

-Chill in the fridge for at least an hour to firm.
+- Chill in the fridge for at least an hour to firm.

-Heat the olive oil in a frying pan on a medium heat.
+- Heat the olive oil in a frying pan on a medium heat.

-Place the fritters in the pan and cook for 1-2 minutes each side until golden.
+- Place the fritters in the pan and cook for 1-2 minutes each side until golden.

-Eat and enjoy!
+- Eat and enjoy!